Abhishek101018/style_transfer/README.md

 1. Install Tensorflow ,scipy , matplotlib and numpy libraries<br>
 2. Replace the 'base_image_path' and 'style_image_path' with the path of your images.<br>
 3. Load vgg19 with weights pre-trained on ImageNet dataset.
 Replace path of 'vgg19_weights' with the path of your dowloaded vgg_19 weights.<br>
+The above python file is written in Kaggle notebook with accelerator setting as 'GPU P100'<br>

 # Step followed to implement Art_Style_Transfer model are:
 1.Load and Preprocess Images:<br>